alvaro-francisco-gil/nn4nlp/README.md

 ### Description

-In this exercise, you will implement sentiment analysis using traditional machine learning techniques and simple neural networks.
+In this exercise, I implemented sentiment analysis using traditional machine learning techniques and simple neural networks.

 ### Key Concepts Covered